List of Miraculous: Tales of Ladybug & Cat Noir characters: Kagami Tsurugi / Ryûko

 Kagami Tsurugi / Ryûko (voiced by Faye Mata in the English dub and Clara Soares in the French version) is a Japanese teenage girl who is introduced in season 2.
 She hails from a family of celebrated fencers and often acts as Adrien's main opponent in his fencing classes.
 Like Adrien, she feels isolated and desires freedom from her strict and controlling mother, Tomoe.
 She also had feelings for Adrien and is thus presented as a rival for Marinette, however, the two eventually become friends.
 She temporarily becomes Adrien's love interest and maintain a good friendship even after they are broken up.

 Kagami was the first person to notice Adrien's romantic feelings for Marinette, despite their parents' wanting her and Adrien to date each other, which eventually inspired Kagami to stand up to Tomoe.
 She also deduced Marinette's identity as Ladybug after hearing the latter panic-rant to Alya.
 She starts a relationship with Félix Fathom, Adrien's cousin, in Season 5 after he acquires the Peacock Miraculous.

 She uses the Dragon Miraculous to transform into "Ryûko" ("Young Dragon"), possessing the ability to control either one of three elements: Water, Wind, and Lightning.
 Although her identity is accidentally revealed, she is often called upon throughout the series.

-She is later revealed to be a Human-Sentimonster created by her mother in season six.
+She is later revealed to be a humanoid Sentimonster created by her mother in season six.
 She nearly gave up her Amok to Ladybug only to change her mind.